Next Irish general election: Electoral system

 There are currently 174 TDs returned in 43 Dáil constituencies of between three and five seats each.
 The Electoral Commission will be required to review the size of the Dáil and the arrangement of constituencies after the 2027 census.
+According to the Central Statistics Office, the population is estimated to be 5,458,600 as of April 2025.
+This would require a minimum of 182 TDs at the next constituency revision.

 Under the system of single transferable vote (STV), each voter may mark any number of the candidates in order of preference.
-The quota is determined at the first count in each constituency by dividing the number of valid ballots by one more than the number of seats (for example, a quarter of the valid ballots in a three-seat constituency, a fifth of those in a four-seat constituency, and a sixth of those in a five-seat constituency) and then adding one vote.
+The quota is determined at the first count in each constituency by dividing the number of valid ballots by one more than the number of seats (for example a quarter of the valid ballots in a three-seat constituency, a fifth of those in a four-seat constituency, and a sixth of those in a five-seat constituency) and then adding one vote.
 Any candidate reaching or exceeding the quota is elected.

 If in the first count fewer candidates reach the quota than the number of seats to be filled, if any successful candidates have more votes than the quota, their surplus is distributed to remaining candidates based on the next usable marked preference on the ballot papers.
 If it still happens that fewer candidates have reached the quota than the number of seats to be filled, the last-placed candidate is excluded from the count and those ballot papers are transferred to the next usable marked preference.
 This is repeated until sufficient candidates have reached the quota to fill the available seats, or where a seat remains to be filled in a constituency and no candidate is capable of achieving a quota as there is nobody left to eliminate for a distribution, then the highest place candidate, even if not having quota, is deemed elected.
 The Ceann Comhairle (Verona Murphy, since December 2024) immediately before the dissolution of the 34th Dáil will automatically be deemed to be elected a member of the 35th Dáil, unless she decides not to seek re-election.
 This is provided for under the Constitution and electoral law.